4 Raster: Working with raster data

 Getting raster data in is easy and can be done using the following commands:

-The raster function is used for single layer files and the stack function for raster datasets with multiple layers, or for combining single layer rasters into a multilayer raster.
+raster datasets with multiple layers, or for combining single layer rasters into

 4.2.1 Importing a raster layer